JWST Grant Funding and Budget Submissions

 - The summary of contribution table in the Budget Narrative must include all team members (unfunded and foreign investigators).
 Effort must be shown in full-time equivalent months.
 Additionally, the responsibilities, contributions, and level of effort for all team members must be clearly stated and justified in the Budget Narrative.
 All work and level of effort must be proportionate and in conjunction with each person’s role in the project.

-- The contribution of all foreign team members must be identified and described.
-It must be very clear that foreign team members are contributing their appropriate share of the overall effort (e.g., labor, travel, and publications).
-Only tasks that are specifically identified in the science proposal and absolutely necessary for the JWST science will be considered for funding support.
+- The contribution of all foreign team members must be described.
+It must be very clear that foreign team members are contributing their appropriate share of the costs (e.g., labor, travel, and publications).

 - Funding support related to ground-based observations will not be considered unless those observations and tasks were specifically described and justified in the science proposal.